Maoxie/Notes/Python/SQLAlchemy操作数据的方法.md

 # query from a class
 session.query(User).filter_by(name='ed').all()

-# join: query with multiple classes, returns tuples
+# query with multiple classes, returns tuples
 session.query(User, Address).join('addresses').filter_by(name='ed').all()

 # query using orm-enabled descriptors